RichardEllicott/public_data_server/README.md

 by the nature of it's design is inherently insecure with minimum protection from attack, only used to post unvaluable data... i wrote this to allow multiplayer servers to advertise themselves and my videogame client's server browser to find these.

+there are no real laws on the internet, look at what even big companies do haha! however i only share a users IP to this server if he decides to advertise it...
+Xbox shares your IP with clients, it's all relative, when any game hits the internet you need to maintain a dicipline... do not create any weird ass remote code execution features etc, you have the force... use it!

 ## Requirements:

 -Webserver with PHP support